QCell: Comprehensive Quantum-Mechanical Dataset Spanning Diverse Biomolecular Fragments: Technical Validation

 \textbf{Machine learning models.} To evaluate the dataset in a realistic application, we trained a state-of-the-art machine learning force field on all subsets listed in Table~\ref{tab:qcell_table} and measured its accuracy on held-out test configurations.
-As a representative model, we employed the SO3LR architecture (SO3krates with long-range terms)~\cite{frank2024euclidean, kabylda2025molecular}, which is particularly well suited for biomolecular systems because it explicitly incorporates long-range electrostatic and dispersion interactions, as well as electronic degrees of freedom, and can therefore describe charged and open-shell structures.
+As a representative model, we employed the SO3LR architecture (based on SO3krates)~\cite{frank2024euclidean, kabylda2025molecular}, which is particularly well suited for biomolecular systems because it explicitly incorporates long-range electrostatic and dispersion interactions, as well as electronic degrees of freedom, and can therefore describe charged and open-shell structures.
 The model was trained to predict formation energies and atomic forces from atomic numbers, coordinates, and electronic state information (total charge and spin multiplicity).
 Fig.~\ref{fig:qcell_mlff} summarizes the force mean absolute errors (MAEs) across different molecular classes and model sizes.
 The errors decrease systematically with increasing model capacity, reaching values below 1\,kcal/mol/\unit{\angstrom} for most subsets.
-This highlights both the internal consistency of the QCell and the ability of modern MLFFs to generalize across chemically diverse systems.
+This highlights both the internal consistency of QCell and the ability of modern MLFFs to generalize across chemically diverse systems.

-\textbf{MLFF training and parameters.} The SO3LR (SO3krates with long-range terms)~\cite{frank2024euclidean, kabylda2025molecular} small, medium, and large models were trained using the hyperparameters listed in Table~\ref{tab:training_params}.
-A combined loss on forces, dipole moments, Hirshfeld ratios, and energies was employed with weighting factors of 100:10:10:1, respectively.
-The QCML and QM7-X subsets were sampled 10x less frequently to ensure balanced training.
-Training used the AdamW optimizer with an exponential learning rate decay by a factor of 0.99 every 1M steps.
-The global norm of gradient updates was clipped at 100, and a general robust loss with $\alpha = 1.0$ was applied~\cite{barron2019general}.
-A 10\,\unit{\angstrom} long-range cutoff, electrostatics damping coefficient of $\sigma = 4$, and dispersion damping coefficient of $\gamma = 1.2$ were used.
-All models were trained on A100 for $180\,\text{GPUh}$.
+\textbf{MLFF training and parameters.} The SO3LR~\cite{frank2024euclidean, kabylda2025molecular} models were trained using the hyperparameters listed in Table~\ref{tab:training_params}.
+The small, medium, and large settings form a controlled capacity sweep to quantify how accuracy scales with model size (increasing feature dimension $H$, number of message-passing layers $T$, attention heads $h$, and radial basis functions $k$).
+Specific values were chosen based on settings validated in prior studies~\cite{kabylda2025molecular, frank2024euclidean}.
+Training employed a combined loss on forces, dipole moments, Hirshfeld ratios, and energies with weighting factors of 100:10:10:1, using the AdamW optimizer with exponential learning rate decay (factor 0.99 every 1M steps), gradient clipping at global norm 100, and a general robust loss with $\alpha = 1.0$~\cite{barron2019general}.
+The QCML and QM7-X subsets were sampled 10$\times$ less frequently to ensure balanced training.
+Long-range interactions used a 10\,\unit{\angstrom} cutoff with electrostatics damping $\sigma = 4$ and dispersion damping $\gamma = 1.2$.
+All models were trained on A100 GPUs for 180\,GPU-hours.